-The ratio of debt to income is a formula lenders use to calculate how much of your income is available for your monthly mortgage payment after all your other monthly debts have been met.
+The debt to income ratio is a tool lenders use to determine how much of your income is available for a monthly home loan payment after you meet your other monthly debt payments.

-Most underwriting for conventional mortgages requires a qualifying ratio of 28/36.
+Most conventional loans need a qualifying ratio of 28/36.
 FHA loans are less strict, requiring a 29/41 ratio.

-For these ratios, the first number is how much (by percent) of your gross monthly income that can go toward housing.
-This ratio is figured on your total payment, including hazard insurance, HOA dues, PMI - everything that constitutes the payment.
+The first number is the percentage of your gross monthly income that can be spent on housing.
+This ratio is figured on your total payment, including hazard insurance, homeowners' dues, Private Mortgage Insurance - everything.

-The second number in the ratio is the maximum percentage of your gross monthly income that can be spent on housing costs and recurring debt.
-Recurring debt includes auto/boat loans, child support and monthly credit card payments.
+The second number in the ratio is what percent of your gross income every month that should be applied to housing costs and recurring debt.
+For purposes of this ratio, debt includes credit card payments, car payments, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, we offer a Mortgage Qualification Calculator.
+If you'd like to run your own numbers, use this Mortgage Qualification Calculator.

-Remember these ratios are just guidelines.
-We'd be happy to pre-qualify you to determine how large a mortgage loan you can afford.
+Remember these are only guidelines.
+We'd be happy to pre-qualify you to help you figure out how much you can afford.